sebastianjkern/TankApp/README.md

 ## Usage

 Once you have set up the `config.properties` file with your API key, you can run the TankApp project.

-## License

-Specify the license information for your project here.